-1. China’s kitchen appliance market expanded robustly in recent years.
-According to mainland market surveys, the total value of China’s kitchen electrical appliance market exceeded RMB100 billion in 2016.
-Major products include range hoods, water heaters, gas stoves and rice cookers.
+China’s kitchen appliance market has expanded considerably over recent years.
+According to mainland market surveys, the total value of China’s kitchen electrical appliance market exceeded RMB96 billion in 2017.
+Among the most in demand products were range hoods, water heaters, gas stoves and rice cookers.

-2. In the long run, urbanisation is expected to drive steady expansion in the kitchen appliance industry.
-As of 2016, China’s urbanisation rate stood at 57.4% and is projected to go up by about one percentage point annually.
-Advances in urbanisation, the real estate market and smart home appliances are conducive to the development of the kitchen appliance market.
+In the long run, urbanisation is expected to drive steady expansion in the kitchen appliance industry.
+As of 2017, China’s urbanisation rate stood at 58.5% and is projected to rise by about one percentage point annually.
+Advances in urbanisation, the real estate market and smart home appliances are all seen as conducive to the development of the kitchen appliance market.

-3. As consumers’ brand awareness continues to heighten, more emphasis is being placed on product design, functions and features, while price sensitivity is falling.
-Medium to high-end products are becoming the mainstay of the consumer market, while the demand for eco-friendly and energy-efficient kitchen appliances is also growing, as consumers’ environmental awareness increases.
+As consumers’ brand awareness continues to heighten, more emphasis is being placed on product design, functions and features, while price sensitivity is falling.
+Medium to high-end products are becoming the mainstay of the consumer market, while the demand for eco-friendly and energy-efficient kitchen appliances is also growing as consumer environmental awareness increases.

-4. In addition to energy efficiency, ‘going smart’ is also one of the important developments in the market.
-Industry sources predict that smart kitchen appliances will have a penetration rate of over 20% by 2020, with total retail sales exceeding RMB50 billion.
-Chinese and foreign companies including Siemens and Haier are vying to develop smart kitchen systems and are focusing particularly on the connectivity of appliances with smartphones and tablet computers.
-For example, the connectivity-enabled Haier Smart Kitchen is developed for the smart management of food ingredients.
+In addition to energy efficiency, ‘going smart’ is also an important development in the market.
+Industry sources predict that smart kitchen appliances will have a penetration rate of more than 20% by 2020, with total retail sales exceeding RMB50 billion.
+Chinese and foreign companies, including Siemens and Haier, are vying to develop smart kitchen systems and are focusing particularly on the connectivity of appliances with smartphones and tablet computers.
+For example, the connectivity-enabled Haier Smart Kitchen is focussed on the smart management of food ingredients.

-5. Although built-in design is nothing new, it only began to gain popularity in the last few years.
+Although built-in design is nothing new, it only began to gain popularity in the last few years.
 Examples include Fotile’s built-in electric steamer and Siemens’ built-in coffee machine.
 The kitchen appliances launched by Bosch in recent years all have built-in design.
 In step with the ‘holistic kitchen’ concept and as the mainstream consumer is getting younger and younger, built-in designs can best meet the demand of consumers.
-According to mainland surveys, the retail sales of built-in ovens, built-in dishwashers and built-in microwave ovens showed year-on-year increases of 60.6%, 157.8% and 42.8% respectively in 2016.
+According to mainland surveys, the retail sales of built-in ovens and built-in microwave ovens showed year-on-year increases of 48% and 67% respectively in 2017.

-6. Health appliances have become new growth areas as consumers have become more health- conscious in recent years.
-High-speed blenders and multi-function glass kettles are good examples.
-High-speed blenders can crush the cell walls of fruit and vegetables for easier nutrient absorption.
-Multi-function glass kettles are new healthcare products that can be used for making soup, medicated dishes and flower tea.
+Health appliances have become new growth areas as consumers have become more health- conscious in recent years, with high-speed blenders and multi-function glass kettles being good examples.
+In terms of benefits, high-speed blenders can crush the cell walls of fruit and vegetables for easier nutrient absorption.
+Multi-function glass kettles, meanwhile, are new healthcare-oriented products that can be used for making soup, medicated dishes or flower tea.

-7. The localisation trend is changing the kitchen appliance market landscape.
+The localisation trend is also changing the kitchen appliance market landscape.
 According to expert analyses, many kitchen appliances in foreign households have no place in Chinese kitchens.
-For instance, induction cookers are popular in the US and Japan and their flat design is in the Euro-American style.
-But in China, traditional cooking uses high flames and round concave pans.
-In view of this, many enterprises launched induction cookers that can accommodate concave pans.
+For instance, induction cookers are popular in the US and Japan, with their flat design in a distinctly Euro-American style.
+In China, though, traditional cooking uses high flames and round concave pans.
+In view of this, many enterprises have launched induction cookers that can accommodate concave pans.